-These will further be discussed on 21st November and feedback provided to the Overview Scrutiny Board on 26th November 2018.
+These will further be discussed on 21st November at a HWBB workshop with interested stakeholders, and feedback provided to the HWBB on 3rd December 2018.

 3.5 Discussions around governance have focussed on the need to ensure accountability is clear, and that there is a simple process to measure progress against the refreshed Walsall Plan.
 A possible governance framework has been discussed whereby the work of the Walsall Plan is achieved through three boards - HWBB, Walsall Economic Board and Safer Walsall Partnership.
-The possibility of the HWBB being the lead board to hold the system to account for the Walsall Plan is a current idea being explored.
+The possibility of the HWBB being the lead board to ensure progress is being made towards the achieving the Walsall Plan is a current idea being explored.